juev/awesome-stars/README.md

 - [ArchiveBox/archivebox-browser-extension](https://github.com/ArchiveBox/archivebox-browser-extension) – Official ArchiveBox browser extension: automatically/manually preserve your browsing history using ArchiveBox.
 - [Huachao/vscode-restclient](https://github.com/Huachao/vscode-restclient) – REST Client Extension for Visual Studio Code
+- [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) – Perplexica is an AI-powered search engine.
+It is an Open source alternative to Perplexity AI
 - [JasonEtco/rss-to-readme](https://github.com/JasonEtco/rss-to-readme) – 📡📝 A GitHub Action that updates a section of a README from an RSS feed.
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) – 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2024
 - [Nutlope/aicommits](https://github.com/Nutlope/aicommits) – A CLI that writes your git commit messages for you with AI